Originally presented at the Annual Meetings of the Society for the Study of Social Problems – August 13, 2017.

-She also said, “all that you touch you change / all that you change, changes you.”
-We are constantly impacting and changing our civilization – each other, ourselves, intimates, strangers.
+She also wrote, “all that you touch you change / all that you change, changes you.”
+We are constantly impacting and changing our civilization each other, ourselves, intimates, strangers.
 And we are working to transform a world that is, by its very nature, in a constant state of change.

 How can we, future ancestors, align ourselves with the most resilient practices of emergence as a species?